ChrisYoxall/go.learning/readme.md

     Cant run own build binaries unless they are in the c:\dev folder.
     Doing 'go run' builds and runs from a temp directory.
 To see which directory do 'go run -work main.go'.
     To change directory used set the GOTMPDIR environment variable.
-For example do :$env:GOTMPDIR = "C:\dev" (or set permanaently)
+For example do :$env:GOTMPDIR = "C:\dev" (or set permanaently).
+    When debugging found that I had to also set the output directory to a location within the c:\dev hierarchy as well.

 SSH:

     Have enabled SSH for this repo on GitHub.
 Are good instructions at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh
     Currently on work laptop will need to:

         1. Start the ssh-agent in the background: eval "$(ssh-agent -s)"
         2. Add the private SSH key to the agent: ssh-add ~/.ssh/id_rsa_personal_github
+        3. Will need to push, pull etc via the command line rather than use VS Code running in WSL.

 TYPES & POINTERS